Enjoy 24 Attractions in London through My Lens

 One of the most iconic buildings in London is St Paul’s Cathedral.

-You visit not only the Cathedral floor but also the Crypt and the upper floors of the Whispering Gallery 257 steps up the Stone Gallery, 376 steps up, and the top of the Dome at the Golden Gallery which is 528 steps up.
+You visit not only the Cathedral floor but also the Crypt and the upper floors of the Whispering Gallery, which is 257 steps up, the Stone Gallery, which is 376 steps up, and the top of the Dome at the Golden Gallery, which is 528 steps up.

 The Tower of London & Tower Bridge